 Dr. Ann-Christine Ehlis, University Hospital of Tübingen, Germany

 Dr. Ann-Christine Ehlis is the head of Psychophysiology & Optical Imaging in the Psychiatry Department.
 Due to her expertise in neuroscientific methods, she is supporting different steps of designing and data analyzing of the neuroimaging (fNIRS) and eye-tracking experiments.

 Dr. Silke Göbel, University of York, United Kingdom

 Dr. Silke Göbel is an experimental psychologist specialized in cross-cultural and developmental studies on number processing.
 In the project she is supervising data collection in the United Kingdom and shares her extensive experience in cross-cultural and cross-linguistic studies in the field of numerical cognition.

 Dr. Krzysztof Cipora is specialized in numerical cognition, especially the SNARC effect.
 He is coordinating the project and data collection in Germany and in the United Kingdom.
 Due to his extensive experience in experimental psychology, takes particular responsibility for experimental procedures, data preparation and analysis.

 Katarzyna Lipowska M.Sc. is a PhD student specialized in advanced statistics.
 In the project she is responsible for collecting the data in Poland as well as for applying advanced methods of statistical data analysis.

-Mojtaba Soltanlou M.Sc. is a PhD student studying neural correlates of numerical cognition and arithmetic processing.
+Dr. Mojtaba Soltanlou is interested in neural correlates of numerical cognition and arithmetic processing.
 He is coordinating the project.
 Due to his expertise in neuroscience, he is particularly responsible for neuroimaging (fNIRS) and eye-tracking experiments.